blixyk/blixyk/README.md

 <!--
 **blixyk/blixyk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+Notes:
+Use this place to add many links on my projects I made etc.
+Add link on something visual (project), you can play around with

 Here are some ideas to get you started: